Getting Started with your Funeral Program Business

 I understand—this is the hardest part of running a business for most people.
 But if you don’t get the word out about your products and services, people won’t know to turn to you in their time of need.
 You’re performing a valuable service, and it’s time to let the world know.

 This can be done in many ways—from creating a website to distributing brochures and flyers at funeral homes and churches.
 Designing a successful marketing program takes some research on where to find potential customers and also where they turn for information when they need it.
+Social media is also a very good way to publicize your business.

 Before you begin to create your marketing strategy, be sure you’ve answered the following questions: